NixOS/nixpkgs/doc/haskell-users-guide.md

     $ nix-shell -p haskell.compiler.ghc784

 to bring GHC 7.8.4 into `$PATH`.
+Alternatively, you can use Stack instead of `nix-shell` directly to select compiler versions and other build tools per-project.
+It uses `nix-shell` under the hood when Nix support is turned on.
+See [How to build a Haskell project using Stack].

-Re-running `cabal configure` switches your build to use that compiler instead.
-If you're working on a project that doesn't depend on any additional system libraries outside of GHC, then it's sufficient even to run the `cabal configure` command inside of the shell:
+If you're using `cabal-install`, re-running `cabal configure` inside the spawned shell switches your build to use that compiler instead.
+If you're working on a project that doesn't depend on any additional system libraries outside of GHC, then it's even sufficient to just run the `cabal configure` command inside of the shell:

     $ nix-shell -p haskell.compiler.ghc784 --command "cabal configure"